JuliaPlots/MakieGallery.jl/README.md

 (configurability via an environment variable is planned).
 You can get the reference images from https://github.com/JuliaPlots/MakieReferenceImages - it's a large repository, so you may want to shallow clone.

+## Updating the reference images

+You can upgrade the reference images by using the script `test/upgrade_recordings.jl`.
+Then, you can create a pull request to [MakieReferenceImages](https://github.com/JuliaPlots/MakieReferenceImages).